luapower/tweening/tweening.md

 is relative to the timeline's start time.
 If `start` is not given, the tween is added to the end of the timeline (when the timeline's duration is infinite then the tween's start is set to `0` instead).

+If an `options` table is given instead, multiple tweens are created and added to the timeline as follows: `targets` specifies a list of targets, `from` and `to` specifies a table of from/to attributes and values.
+`cycle_from`, `cycle_to`, `cycle` specifies a table of from/to attributes
+and a list of values for each attribute to pick for each target.

 __NOTE:__ `start` can be a relative value relative to the current total duration, eg. `+=500ms` means half a second after the last tween, while